-To help against dramatic price moves, we adjust market orders to limit orders collared up to 1% for buys, and 5% for sells.
-This means that your order won’t execute if the price of the cryptocurrency moves more than 5% lower than its price at the time you placed a market sell order, or more than 1% higher than its price when you placed a market buy order.
-Market orders that do not execute after 5 minutes may be automatically canceled.
+To help combat dramatic price moves, we adjust market orders to limit orders collared up to 1% for buy orders, and 5% for sell orders.
+This means that your order won’t execute if the price of the crypto moves more than 5% lower than its price at the time you placed a market sell order, or more than 1% higher than its price when you placed a market buy order.
+Market orders that don't execute after 5 minutes may be automatically canceled.

 A limit order is an order placed to buy or sell a specified amount at a specified price or better.

 Limit orders aren’t guaranteed to execute.
 Your limit buy order will only execute when the crypto’s ask price meets or falls below your limit price.
 Your limit sell order will only execute if the crypto’s bid price meets or exceeds your limit price.
 For more details, see Why is the price displayed on Crypto Detail pages different from the final buy and sell price on the order page?

 You can switch between placing trades in fractional amounts of the crypto and placing trades in dollar amounts by selecting Amount in USD or the selected crypto on the order screen.

 A stop order is an order to buy or sell crypto once it reaches a specific price, known as the stop price.